Tlapalizquixochtzin

 Tlapalizquixochtzin was an Aztec noblewoman and Queen regnant of the Aztec city of Ecatepec.
-She was also a Queen consort or Empress of Tenochtitlan.
+She was also a consort of Moctezuma II.

 Family

-She was born as a Princess – daughter of Prince Matlaccoatzin and thus a granddaughter of the King Chimalpilli I and sister of Princess Tlacuilolxochtzin.
+She was born as a Princess – daughter of Matlaccoatzin and thus a granddaughter of the King Chimalpilli I and sister of Princess Tlacuilolxochtzin.

 Tlapalizquixochtzin married Aztec emperor Moctezuma II (c.
 1466 – June 1520).
 Their daughter was Doña Francisca de Moctezuma.

 Her nephew was King Diego de Alvarado Huanitzin.